genji970/robot_simulation_with_llm_gpt2_reinforcement_learning/README.md

 After colcon build `source install/setup.bash` is necessary. since in my case, there was an error, "Package 'robot' not found"

+tinyxml was the problem when building. make sure in CMakeLists.txt, tinyxml is in find_libraries not find_packages

 ## Intermediate result